tj/es/Readme.md

 }
 ```

+### Reuse

-This also makes re-use more trivial, for example note how `sum` is re-used in the following snippet to fetch global, daily, and label-level summation.
+This also makes reuse more trivial, for example note how `sum` is re-used in the following snippet to fetch global, daily, and label-level summation.

 ```go
 sum := Agg("duration_sum", Sum("duration"))